Using the Domains view, you can view existing domains and edit their properties and values, delete domains, and create domains.

 Modify or delete a domain

-You can associate domains with particular fields for a feature class or table or for a subtype of a feature class or table.
+Domains can be associated with particular fields for a feature class or table or for a subtype of a feature class or table.
 While a domain is being used by a table or feature class, it can't be deleted, but it can be modified.

 To delete a domain, click the tab next to the row representing the domain you want to delete.
 This selects the entire row.
 Press the Delete key, or use the Delete button from the Clipboard on the ribbon, or right-click the row and choose Delete from the context menu.